itsspedram/writeItDown/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Thanks to all the amazing open-source projects that made this possible
-- Special thanks to the Next.js team for their incredible framework
-- And to you, for using this app! 💖

 ---

-Made with 💖 and ☕ by [Your Name]
+Made with 💖 and ☕ by Pedram

 Happy Journaling! 📖✨